swc-project/website/docs/plugin-rust-porting-babel.md

 ### `path.find`

+Upward traversal is not supported by `swc`.
+It's because upward traversal requires storing information about parent at children nodes, which requires using types like `Arc` or `Mutex` in rust.

 ### `state.file.get`/`state.file.set`

 You can simply store the value in the transform struct as an instance of transform struct only process one file.